Changes in rules will mean some couples miss out on over £7,000 a year!

-A 'mixed age couple' is where one member of the couple is working age and their partner is Pension Credit age.
+The couples affected are 'mixed age couples' ie where one member of the couple is working age and their partner is Pension Credit age.

 The Government wants 'mixed age' couples to claim Universal Credit.

-Generally, a 'mixed age' couple will be better off on the legacy benefit system ie claiming Pension Credit, Housing Benefit etc.
+The big issue here is that the majority of mixed age couples will be better off on the legacy benefit system ie claiming Pension Credit and/or Housing Benefit.